sodapopcan/vim-twiggy/README.md

 To checkout a branch, hit `c`.
 If the branch is remote and a tracking branch doesn't yet exist for it, one will be created.  `C` works the same way only it will checkout a remote branch in detached HEAD.
-You can also `o` and `O`.
+You can also use `o` and `O`.
 `<C-R>` (Enter) is an alias for `c`.

 `m` merges the branch under the cursor into the current branch.  `M` merges the